Athlon007/ActualMop/README.md

 ## Known issues

-* Player has to have the pissing button binded to P, otherwise the mod will not work
 * Player may need to drop and grab the mop again, in order to it work when moving between rooms

 ## License